sgoeschl/freemarker-cli/README.md

 ## 6.1 Transforming GitHub JSON To Markdown

-A simple example with real JSON data
+A simple example with real JSON data to be transformed into Markdown

 ### Invocation